Surely not? Is that what you’re thinking on reading the title of this blog? Maybe you’re also thinking:

 Content says everything about your business.
 Through content your prospects form an opinion about your products and services, your company intellect, your integrity and thought leadership, your influence and reputation in the market.

 Content drives that wheel of marketing activity so there will always be a huge demand for new, valuable, unique content to fuel it.
 Quality vs not-so-great content?
 It’s a big risk to take when the opportunity to elevate the business is open to you.
+Here’s some tools that will help you to get started.

 The customer journey